mapycz/mapnik/docs/features/keyed-collision-caches.md

 # Keyed collision caches

 All symbolizers working with collision detector have parameters `collision-cache-detect` and `collision-cache-insert`.
 These parameters set names of collision detectors.
 Multiple names delimited by comma are supported.
 If one of these parameters is not defined, collision detector with name `default` is used instead.
-The `default` collision cache can be referenced explicitly.
+The `default` collision detector can be referenced explicitly.

 An example of inserting objects only into collision detector called `water`: